Group Study Rooms

 Jobs in the Library

 Interested in working at the Library?
-See Student Jobs for available positions.
+See Handshake for available positions.
 Hiring is usually completed before the beginning of a semester.
-Pick up an employment application at the Circulation or Reference Desk.
+Pick up an employment application at the Circulation Desk or Reference Desk.